 Your dispute will be mediated by either:

 (a) a Judge in the State Courts Centre for Dispute Resolution; or

 (b) a volunteer mediator.

 The letter notifying you of the date of mediation will indicate who the mediator will be.
-The State Court Centre for Dispute Resolution' volunteer mediators are legally trained mediator who has been accredited by both the State Courts and Singapore Mediation Centre.
+The volunteer mediators in the State Courts Centre for Dispute Resolution are legally trained mediators who have been accredited by both the State Courts and Singapore Mediation Centre.
 They mediate cases in the State Courts Centre for Dispute Resolution on a voluntary basis.
 All mediators in the State Courts are governed by the State Courts' Code of Ethics and Principles of Court Mediation.
 This Code sets out the ethical principles underlying mediation in the State Courts.
 It elaborates on Court mediators' shared values and the key principles governing how mediation should be conducted in the State Courts.